shivangna/U-Because-You-Matter/README.md

 "U:" is a mental health journaling app that provides users with a space to get real-time insights into their mental well-being

-"U:" is a single page app built using:

 ## SCREENSHOTS

 ### LOGIN PAGE